safaa-alnabulsi/sam-serverless-workshop/README.md

-# messages_mover
+# messages-mover

-This is a sample template for messages_mover - Below is a brief explanation of what we have generated for you:
+This is a sample template for messages-mover - Below is a brief explanation of what we have generated for you:

 ```bash
 .